minkiml/NFM/etc/readme.md

 # Modified implementation codes

-For baseline results we have in our work, make the following correction in their official implementation codes.
+For some baseline results we have in our work, make the following correction in their official implementation codes.

 ## Anomaly detection